-With the release of the Retirement Plan Professional’s Designation & Certification Guide, I thought I’d bring back the original video I made a few years ago to help you decide which designation to pursue.
+With the release of the Retirement Plan Professional’s Designation & Certification Guide, I thought I’d share some ideas to help you decide which designation to pursue.

 If you want to compete effectively in the retirement industry, especially in today’s regulatory environment, you have to specialize.